ocsf/ocsf-lib-py/README.md

 `ocsf.schema.model` module for the data model definitions.

 It also includes utilities to parse the schema from a JSON string or file.

+### ocsf.repository: The Repository Package

+The `ocsf.repository` package contains a typed Python representation of a working copy of an OCSF schema repository.
+Said another way, it represents the OCSF metaschema and repository contents in Python.

+It also includes the `read_repo` function to read a repository from disk.

+### ocsf.compile: An OCSF Compiler

+The `ocsf.compile` package "compiles" the OCSF schema from a repository just as the OCSF server does (with very few exceptions).
+It is meant to provide:

+ 1. An easy to use CLI tool to compile a repository into a single JSON schema file.
+ 2. A reference implementation for others looking to better understand OCSF compilation or to create their own compiler.

 ### ocsf.api: The API Package